Environmental Protection Agency (EPA).

 A. Toxicological Profile

 No increased quantitative or qualitative susceptibilities were observed following in utero exposure to rats or rabbits in the developmental studies; however, offspring toxicity was more severe (increased pup mortality) than maternal toxicity (increased liver and adrenal weights) at the same dose (158.7 milligram/kilogram/day (mg/kg/day)) in the rat reproduction study indicating increased qualitative susceptibility.
-Etoxazole is not likely to be carcinogenic.
-This decision was based on weight-of-evidence approach including the lack of carcinogenicity in two studies in mice, lack of carcinogenicity in one study in rats, and the lack of hormonal and reproductive effects in special studies.
-Etoxazole was categorized as having low acute toxicity via the oral, dermal, and inhalation routes.
-It is not an eye or dermal irritant or a dermal sensitizer.
+Etoxazole is not mutagenic and not likely to be carcinogenic based on the lack of carcinogenicity effects in the database.

-Specific information on the studies received and the nature of the adverse effects caused by etoxazole as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document titled “Etoxazole: Human Health Risk Assessment in Support of Proposed Use a Sweet Corn, and Proposed Crop Group Updates for Pome Fruit 11-10, Tree Nut Group 14-12, Stone Fruit Group 12-12, and Cotton Subgroup 20C at pages 22-27 in docket ID number EPA-HQ-OPP-2017-0273.
+Specific information on the studies received and the nature of the adverse effects caused by etoxazole as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document, “Etoxazole: Human Health Risk Assessment for Registration Review and a Proposed Section 3 Use on Sugar Beets” at pages 33-37 in docket ID number EPA-HQ-OPP-2018-0644.

 B. Toxicological Points of Departure/Levels of Concern